yumh1/AgentNetworkProtocol/README.md

 - 🌐 **Interconnectivity**: Enable communication between all agents, break down data silos, and ensure AI has access to complete contextual information.
 - 🖥️ **Native Interfaces**: AI shouldn't need to mimic human internet interaction; instead, it should interact with the digital world through its most proficient means (APIs or communication protocols).
-- 🤝 **Efficient Collaboration**: Leverage AI for self-organization and self-negotiation among agents, creating a more cost-effective and efficient collaboration network than the existing internet.
+- 🤝 **Efficient Collaboration**: Leverage AI for automatic-organization and automatic-negotiation among agents, creating a more cost-effective and efficient collaboration network than the existing internet.

 **Note**: This project has not issued any digital currency on any platform or blockchain.